Anuja2512/Bank-Management-System/README.md

 Step 4: Now, run the Screen1.cpp file in your TurboC or TurboC++ software.

+## Credentials to be entered while running the program.

+Username: Anuja
+Password: Sandwich

 **(YOU CANNOT RUN THIS PROGRAM IF YOU STORE THE FILES AT DIFFERENT LOCATION BECAUSE THE PATH USED FOR STORING THE DATABASE IS STRICTLY C:\TURBOC3\BIN\BANKING.
 IF YOU STORE THE FILES AT DIFFERENT LOCATION, YOUR DATA WILL NOT BE SAVED IN THE DATABASE, ALSO OTHER HEADER FILES MAY GIVE ERRORS)**